Mohammed bin Hamad bin Mohammed Al Sharqi

 Sheikh Mohammed bin Hamad bin Mohammed Al Sharqi (محمد بن حمد بن محمد الشرقي; born 1 April 1986) is the Crown Prince of the Emirate of Fujairah, in the United Arab Emirates.
 He is the eldest son of Sheikh Hamad bin Mohammed Al Sharqi, Member of the Supreme Council, Sheikh of Fujairah and Chairman of the Fujairah Foundation for Regions Development.

 He attended Milton Abbey School a boarding independent school in the village of Milton Abbas, near the market town of Blandford Forum in Dorset in South West England.
 He is a graduate of Webster University, London.

-Sheikh Mohammed bin Hamad, Crown Prince of Fujairah, married the daughter of Sheikh Mohammed bin Rashid Al Maktoum, Vice President of the UAE, Ruler of Dubai and Prime Minister of the UAE.
+Sheikh Mohammed bin Hamad, Crown Prince of Fujairah, married the daughter of Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister of the UAE and Ruler of Dubai.

 Family

-In February 2009, he married his second cousin Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, daughter of the current ruler of Dubai and sister to both the crown prince of Dubai Hamdan bin Mohammed Al Maktoum and its deputy ruler Maktoum bin Mohammed Al Maktoum.
-They have five children:
+In February 2009, he married his second cousin Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, daughter of the current ruler of Dubai and sister to all the Crown Prince of Dubai Hamdan bin Mohammed Al Maktoum, its two deputy rulers Maktoum bin Mohammed Al Maktoum and Ahmed bin Mohammed Al Maktoum.
+They have five children together, two sons and three daughters: